Explore the Tranz Alpine train route by road

 Take your car or sit back and enjoy the ever-changing scenery by train.
-Travel west across the Canterbury river plains before rising to traverse Arthur’s Pass leading over the Alps and down to the West Coast.
+Travel west across the Canterbury river plains before rising to traverse Arthur’s Pass, which leads you over the Alps and down to the West Coast.

 Spend a day exploring fast-changing and funky Christchurch, the South Island's largest city.

-Travel west across the expansive Canterbury Plains, stretching from north to south as far as the eye can see.
+Travel west across the expansive Canterbury Plains, which stretch from north to south as far as the eye can see.

 Don’t miss the ancient monolithic limestone rock formations at Castle Hill, just a short walk from the road.
-These giant boulders are a favourite with rockclimbers and photographers alike.
+These giant boulders are a favourite with rock climbers and photographers.

 Not far from Arthur's Pass Village, you will come to the extraordinary Otira Viaduct that spans a long stretch of unstable terrain.
 As you descend toward the coast, the landscape becomes greener with lush rainforests replacing the barren eastern side of the divide.
 You’re now on the West Coast – a region of dramatic wilderness.